Jaideep193/jaideepmc2003/README.md

 ## 🚀 About Me

-I'm a passionate **Data Scientist** and **Machine Learning Engineer** with expertise in developing innovative solutions across various domains.
+I'm a passionate to become a **Data Scientist** and **Machine Learning Engineer** with expertise in developing innovative solutions across various domains.
 Currently focused on building intelligent systems that solve real-world problems through the power of data and AI.

 ## 🏆 Career Highlights